 Click on the Search button.

-To ensure that the search was performed correctly, it is recommended to add a step that waits until the first item of the results list contains the searched product name.
+To ensure that the search was performed correctly, add a step that waits until the first item of the results list contains the searched product name.

 Once you add all necessary steps to the test, close the browser to finish the recording session.